logo

 Telematics pulled from mixed-duty fleets give a big-picture truth:

 Transport is often the hidden killer.
-A Komatsu PC400 excavator requires being transported on a tri-axle low-bed trailer, which is roughly (~37,200 kg).
+A Komatsu PC400 excavator requires being transported on a tri-axle low-bed trailer, roughly 37,200 kg.
 That means permits, maybe a follow car, and almost always off-peak moves in urban centers.

 The Kobelco SK350 digger, however, with its cab folded and bucket tucked, rides a trailer comfortably within regulations, which means no permits and same-day redeployment from a yard to any location three towns over.
-Bottomline is: less red tape = more paid hours.
+Bottom line: less red tape means more paid hours.

 Uptime shows the same pattern.
 The PC400 stretches its engine oil change interval to 500 h and hydraulic filters to 1,000 h.
 Great on paper, but each service still needs an overhead gantry or tall service truck.
 The SK350, with its ground-level iNDr filter stack and 250 h oil change interval, has a mechanic in and out in half an hour.
 For small contractors who wrench in the yard on Friday, easy service beats long intervals.